Polydile/dile-toast/README.md

 --dile-toast-text-color | Text color | #fff
 --dile-toast-width | With of the toast element | 280px
 --dile-toast-padding | Padding for the toasts | 10px 15px
+--dile-toast-z-index | z-index for the toasts | 1001